Complete Beginner Guide To Italy By Train

 - Pisa Centrale (central station) –> PISA C.

-There’ll be times when you take Italy by train you’ll see one train station name at the top marked in black, followed by some others in red; this indicates there are a few train stations in the city you are traveling to, with the train taking you to all the train stops.
+There will be times when you take Italy by train you will see one train station name at the top marked in black, followed by some others in red; this indicates there are a few train stations in the city you are traveling to, with the train taking you to all the train stops.

 Should You Book Your Italy by train Ticket Online or Buy It at the Station